-When using the AutoPulse with the X Series and any ZOLL authorized CPR electrodes, the following changes automatically occur with Real CPR Help:
+When using the AutoPulse with the X Series and any and any authorized ZOLL CPR electrodes, the following changes automatically occur with Real CPR Help:

 - Voice prompts, text prompts, and the metronome are silenced. - Compression rate value, compression depth value, and the compression bar graph are removed.
 The Release indicator and the PPI indicator are removed. - The message AutoPulse displays in the CPR Dashboard. - The CPR countdown timer and CPR idle timer operate normally.